hashicorp/terraform-provider-aws/website/docs/r/ssm_document.html.markdown

 * `document_format` - (Optional, defaults to JSON) The format of the document.
 Valid document types include: `JSON` and `YAML`
 * `document_type` - (Required) The type of the document.
 Valid document types include: `Automation`, `Command`, `Package`, `Policy`, and `Session`
 * `permissions` - (Optional) Additional Permissions to attach to the document.
 See [Permissions](#permissions) below for details.
 * `target_type` - (Optional) The target type which defines the kinds of resources the document can run on.
 For example, /AWS::EC2::Instance.
-For a list of valid resource types, see AWS Resource Types Reference (http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html)
+For a list of valid
+* `version_name` - (Optional) A field specifying the version of the artifact you are creating with the document.
+For example, "Release 12, Update 6"
 * `tags` - (Optional) A map of tags to assign to the object.

 ## attachments_source